Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Some cards provide a 0% intro APR for balance transfers, either in conjunction with or instead of the purchase promotion.
 Balance transfers allow you to consolidate your outstanding credit card balances on one card.

-Transfers do not have grace periods except for a 0% intro APR offer.
-Each transfer triggers a fee, typically 3% to 5%, though some credit union cards don’t charge transfer fees.
+Balance transfers usually don’t offer grace periods unless there’s a 0% introductory APR deal.
+Each transfer often comes with a fee, typically between 3% and 5%, though some credit union cards might waive these fees.

 Many cards impose a deadline on the balance transfers eligible for the 0% rate.
 For example, a card may offer a 15-month promotional period, but only on balance transfers you complete within the first 90 days after account opening.
 Any subsequent transfers will incur the card’s regular APR.